 Need extra help on your home-recording project?

 We can help you get your tracks sounding professional in six weeks.
 All of our mentored online courses come with 1-on-1 coaching, guidance, and feedback on your work.
-So whether you’re interested to dive deep into a production-related topic like Advanced Mix Techniques, Making Music in Logic Pro X, or Songwriting for Producers, or just to work with a Soundfly Mentor directly to achieve your next musical goal, your next phase starts with Soundfly.
+So whether you’re interested to dive deep into a production-related topic like Advanced Mix Techniques, Modern Pop Vocal Production, or Making Music in Logic Pro X, or just to work with a mentor directly to achieve your next musical goal, your next phase starts with Soundfly.

 Nicholas Rubright is the founder and editor at Dozmia and the lead guitarist for the band Days Gone By.
 He has a passion for playing the guitar, writing new songs, and creating awesome blog posts like this one.